Updated July 3, 2023

 - The average salary for bookkeeping in the United States is $45,126 annually.
 However, it may depend on the company and location.
 The top employers for bookkeepers are banks, accounting firms, and retail companies.

 - One can gradually reduce accounting expenses by using modern bookkeeping procedures.

 - It offers simple file management that can save time, allowing you to increase your productivity.

-- It protects your information by uploading all books to the cloud, creating a protected backup as you have control over each document.
+- It also protects your information by uploading all books to the cloud, creating a protected backup as you have control over each document.

 - Modern systems enable encryptions, ensuring that people cannot view financial reports and ledgers without authorization.

-- It allows one to plan actions, optimize processes, be aware of your current liquidity, and more.
+- It also allows one to plan actions, optimize processes, be aware of your current liquidity, and more.

 - Bookkeeping helps with efficiency, which is the key to a growing business.

 Q1.
 What are the accounting books that businesses must keep?